 Finally the damaged surface is repaired and bonded and then coloured and lined.

 Weeds can grow practically anywhere and the perimeter of your tennis court is unfortunately no exception.
-Weeds generally penetrate onto a tennis court due to a lack of border management and, unless dealt with properly, will begin to extend to other areas of the surface and instigate the breaking up of the court.
+Weeds generally penetrate onto a tennis court due to a lack of border management and, unless dealt with properly, will begin to extend to other areas of the surface breaking up those areas of the court.

-Roots can emerge from below your tennis court and raise the surface which creates an uneven playing area, ultimately breaking it up.
-Absolute Tennis Courts can cut out the roots and repair the damaged surface areas and carry out further preventative works to avert reappearing roots, such as installing a root barrier along the exterior section of the tennis court where the issue is prevailing.
+Roots emerge from below tennis courts and raise the surface creating an uneven playing area and ultimately breaking it up.
+Absolute Tennis Courts can cut out the roots, repair the damaged surface areas and carry out further preventative works such as installing a root barrier along the exterior or interior section of the tennis court where the issue is prevailing.

 If not prevented and maintained, weeds and roots will contribute to the breaking up of your tenis court surface.